Naboth: Politics

+(Canada's First Prime Minister) took this mood is contained in a letter he wrote shortly before leaving England....
+'I sail in four days for Canada with the act uniting all British America in my pocket.
+A brilliant future would certainly await us were it not for those wretched Yankees who hunger & thirst for Naboth's field - War will come some day between England & the United States.'"

-Naboth’s Vineyard, (1870) a speech by the Congressman Charles Sumner strongly opposing President Ulysses S. Grant’s proposed annexation of the Dominican Republic (then called San Domingo).
+Naboth's Vineyard, (1870) a speech by the Congressman Charles Sumner strongly opposing President Ulysses S. Grant's proposed annexation of the Dominican Republic (then called San Domingo).

-Lt Gen Sir William Butler undertook a visit of South Africa in 1907 and reported his findings as From Naboth’s Vineyard.
+Lt Gen Sir William Butler undertook a visit of South Africa in 1907 and reported his findings as From Naboth's Vineyard.

+The Israeli anti-settlement NGO Kerem Navot ("Naboth's Vineyard"), founded in 2012, takes its name from the story.